konstkov/cpp_labs/README.md

 - Implemented operator overloading for custom classes.
 - Applied C++ modern memory management using smart pointers (std::shared_ptr,std::weak_ptr).
 - Gained experience in developing for embedded systems (Raspberry Pi Pico) using object-oriented approach.
 - Designed software using encapsulation, inheritance and polymorphism.
+- Implemented a subscription mechanism to notify multiple objects using the Observer pattern.